Encapsulated crawl space in a North Carolina home with white vapor barrier on floor and walls

 Dehumidifier

 We provide a detailed quote after the initial assessment so you know exactly what's included and why.
 No surprise charges.
+For a full breakdown of what drives encapsulation pricing, see our crawl space encapsulation cost guide.

 Encapsulation vs. Vapor Barrier: What's the Difference?